fourkitchens/scrummy-react-dom/README.md

 * Visit http://localhost:6006
 * Develop/Style components as normal.
 Changes will be hot reloaded.

+## Styles

+Each component directory contains a respective `<Component>.scss` file. `src/scss/main.scss` contains all component imports along with other global imports.

 ## Scripts

 ### `build` – build the app